Mayoralty of Eric Adams

-Adams faced criticism over hiring decisions and remarks, and his administration became the subject of federal investigations into campaign fundraising tied to Turkish interests, culminating in a September 2024 indictment later dismissed with prejudice in April 2025 after the U.S. Department of Justice under Donald Trump moved to drop the case.
-Seeking a second term, Adams exited the 2025 New York City Democratic mayoral primary to run as an independent but later withdrew from the race entirely.
+Adams's approval ratings fell sharply in mid-2022. he faced criticism over hiring decisions and remarks, and his administration became the subject of federal investigations into campaign fundraising tied to Turkish interests, culminating in a September 2024 indictment later dismissed with prejudice in April 2025 after the U.S. Department of Justice under Donald Trump moved to drop the case.
+Adams initially ran in the 2025 mayoral election as an independent, but withdrew and was succeeded by Zohran Mamdani, the winner of the election, at the end of the year.

 Mayoral campaigns

 2021 mayoral campaign

 Adams had long been mulling a run for New York mayor, and on November 17, 2020, he announced his candidacy for Mayor of New York City in the 2021 election.
 He was a top fundraiser among Democrats in the race, second only to Raymond McGuire in terms of the amount raised.

 Adams ran as a moderate Democrat, and his campaign focused on crime and public safety.
-He has argued against the defund the police movement and in favor of police reform.
+He argued against the defund the police movement and in favor of police reform.
 Public health and the city's economy were cited as his campaign's other top priorities.
 Initiatives promoted in his campaign include "an expanded local tax credit for low-income families, investment in underperforming schools, and improvements to public housing."

 On November 20, 2020, shortly after formally announcing his run for mayor of New York City, Adams attended an indoor fundraiser with 18 people in an Upper West Side restaurant during the COVID-19 pandemic, drawing criticism.
 He held an already scheduled fundraiser the following day in Queens, when a 25-person limit on mass gatherings was in place.
 Adams's campaign said that there were eight people at the event and that they were required to wear masks and practice social distancing.

 While Adams opposed NYPD's "stop and frisk" policy, during his State Senate tenure, he supported it during his 2021 mayoral campaign.
 In February 2020, Adams stated that "if you have a police department where you're saying you can't stop and question, that is not a responsible form of policing..."
 For much of the race, Adams trailed entrepreneur Andrew Yang in public polling.
 However, Adams's standing in the polls grew stronger in May, and he emerged as the frontrunner in the final weeks of the election.
 In the months leading up to the election, crime rose in New York, which may have benefited Adams, a former police officer, who ran as a tough-on-crime candidate.

 During his run, Adams's residency was questioned by various media outlets.
 Adams and his partner, Tracey Collins, own a co-op in Bergen County, New Jersey in Fort Lee, New Jersey near the George Washington Bridge, where some critics allege he actually resides.